tradecloud/tradecloud-docs-api-v2/api/webhook-vs-polling.md

 Your webhook is required to return a response with a valid [HTTP Status code](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status) after processing the incoming request.
 Based on the HTTP Status code of this response, Tradecloud's Webhook Connector will react as follows:

+**`2xx` - Success response**
-* `2xx` - **Success response**: Tradecloud will consider the event to be successfully processed by your webhook..
+Tradecloud will consider the event to be successfully processed by your webhook.
+Commonly used success responses are:

+* `200` - OK: Your webhook has successfully processed the response.
+* `202` - Accepted: Your webhook has verified that the incoming request can be processed and has queued it for processing.

+**`4xx` - Client error response**
-* `4xx` - **Client error response**: Tradecloud considers the event as not successfully processed.
+Tradecloud considers the event as not successfully processed, but resending the same request is expected to result in the same error.
 The request will not be retried, the DevOps team will be alerted to investigate the issue.
+Commonly used client error responses are:

+* `400` - Bad Request: Your webhook found a **functional** error in the incoming request body and cannot process it.
+* `401` - Unauthorized: The supplied authentication (eg. credentials) are not valid.
+* `403` - Forbidden: Tradecloud is not authorized to perform this action.
+* `404` - Not Found: The requested resource, such as the related order, could not be found.

+**`5xx` - Server error response**
-* **Unexpected response**: If any other status code is returned, Tradecloud will indefinitely retry the request with exponential back-off.
-The DevOps team is alerted to investigate the issue.
+Tradecloud considers the event not successfully processed due to an error in the webhook.
+Tradecloud will indefinitely retry the request with exponential back-off.
+The DevOps team is alerted to monitor the issue.
+Commonly used server error responses are:

+* `500` - Internal Server Error: A technical error occurred in the webhook.
+* `502` - Bad Gateway: The upstream ERP system is not available
+* `503` - Service Unavailable: The webhook is currently not available, but is expected to be available soon.
+* `504` - Gateway Timeout: There was a timeout when connecting to the upstream ERP system

 ## The polling pattern